KrzysztofWieckowski/SampleWorks/Sample_project_POM_TEST_flixbus.com/README.md

 # Sample POM Project with Selenium and Python.

-Sample Page Object Model test (with www.flixbus.com. as an example).

-This demo project delivers a framework for website test automation.
+Sample Page Object Model demo test (with www.flixbus.com. as an example).
+This project delivers a framework for website test automation.

-You can easily set up a new test changing:
+You can easily create a new test changing:
 - sequence of actions
 - amount of actions
 - data provided